. |

 (Knights); and many Sicilian families have "noble"

 origins.
-Even more come from peasant stock, and it was generally they who emigrated
+Most, however, came from peasant stock, and it was generally they who emigrated

 to America and elsewhere, seeking a better life.
 For centuries, Serradifalco was a center of natural, cultural and economic upheaval, with earthquakes and famines in the 1600's, followed by the death throes of feudalism in the 1700's, cholera epidemics in the early 1800's, with the century ending in revolution and emerging socialism, which fermented the beginnings of the Mafia in the early twentieth century.
 The contadini (peasant farmers) and zolfatai (sulfur miners), the presumptive heirs of the peons and vassals of the feudal society, were the poorest and most persecuted segment of the population.
 In 1912, the miners were outspoken advocates for social change and against the Mafia.
 About that time. the Coniglios and others began emigrating to the new world.
 Somehow, "going to America for a better life" doesn't fully express the despair they felt for their homeland, nor the hope they envisioned over the horizon.